DavideMT/DavideMT.github.io/_pages/notes.md

 author_profile: true
 ---

-## Introduction to Lorentrz transformations
+## Introduction to Lorentz transformations
-[Here](../files/Notes_Lorentz_transformations.pdf) you can find a brefe introduction to Lorentz transformations
+[Here](../files/Notes_Basics_QFT.pdf) you can find a brefe introduction to Lorentz transformations

 [Here](../files/QFT_exercises.pdf) you can find a brefe introduction to Lorentz transformations